Skip to content

 • Book a trip

-In the report Conversion processes under Engagement Reports → Behavior, you can see how many visitors have canceled the process and at what point, provided you have defined a conversion process.
+In the report Conversion processes under Engagement Reports → Behavior, you can see how many visitors abandon the process and at what point.
+On this basis, the process can be specifically optimized to increase the conversion rate.

 Create conversion processes

-3. Define steps and events It is also possible to define an event as a trigger in the conversion process.
+2. Define events as steps: It is also possible to define an event as a trigger.
 To do this, enter the event attributes of the event in the Object and Category input fields.
 If available, also enter the event attributes Type and Action.
 Enter a name in the Description input field.
-This name or description will then be displayed in the conversion processes when you add the segment Trigger (the combination of pages / events / URLs) or Event.
-An event used in conversion processes cannot be used in another conversion process.
-You can find more information about events here.
+This name or description will then be displayed in the conversion processes when you add the Trigger segment (the combination of pages / events / URLs) or event.

-The step and process names that are assigned appear in the conversion process report in the attribute columns.
-At least one trigger must be selected for a conversion process.
+The step and process names that are assigned appear in the conversion process report in the dimension columns.
+At least one step must be selected for a conversion process.
 All triggers can be combined with each other.
-If there are alternative paths to the goal, you can also define multiple triggers for one step using the Add trigger button.
+If there are alternative routes to the destination, you can also define several triggers for one step using the Add trigger button.

 The Conversion Processes report